 Mrs. Rudenjak :)

-Words Their Way Word Work: List is written in the Planner
+Words Their Way Word Work: Suspended until PARCC is over

 The students practice their spelling words/sort throughout the week in class.
 The words are always written in their planner, even if you have to go back a week or two to find it.
 Remember, even though there isn't nightly HW in Spelling, the online site Spelling City will soon be available(check the planner for updates) and is a great way for your child to practice their spelling words.
 It's always recommended to do Blind Sort as a way to prepare for their test.